 Proper Planning Prevents Poor Preparation – confirm the date, venue and time of the interview in advance.
 Take pride in your appearance and dress in a professional manner – first impressions count.
-Eliminate the unknown – plan your route, allow time for parking, arrive early!
-Leave your mobile phone in your car – this will ensure that the Interviewer will have your undivided attention.
+Eliminate the unknown – plan your route, allow time for traffic and finding a parking space, arrive early!
+Leave your mobile phone in your car – this will ensure that the interviewer will have your undivided attention

 Your company does not want to lose you.
 Whilst the offer of promotion is no doubt sincere, ensure you explore the real reasons why you want to leave and ask yourself, “has anything really changed?”
 If it hasn’t, then graciously turn down the opportunity.